akshaysubr/WCHR-regent/README.md

 ## TODO
 - Add non-periodic boundary conditions (possibly with ghost cells)
 - Custom block-tridiagonal solver based to remove SuperLU as a dependency
+- Get the SPMD transformation working
+- Make the code GPU compatible (at least the interpolation and solve routines)

 ### Authors
 - Akshay Subramaniam (akshays@stanford.edu)